Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 Before you proceed, check that you have done [the preparations](#preparations).

-The examples are executed using [HTTPie](https://httpie.org/) and some output is stripped for a better readability. [httpbin.org](https://httpbin.org/) is used as an upstream service.
+We use [HTTPie](https://httpie.org/) to execute the examples.
+The output is stripped for a better readability. [httpbin.org](https://httpbin.org/) is used as an upstream service.

 Using Admin API is convenient when testing the plugin, but similar configs can be done in declarative format as well.